 There are many approaches to describe the dynamics of the OQS interacting with a number of reservoirs~\cite{potts2024quantum,binder2018thermodynamics,breuer2002theory}.
-In Markovian limit, local and global approaches are usually used~\cite{potts2021thermodynamically,vovchenko2021model,vovcenko2021dephasing,vovcenko2023energy,cattaneo2019local}.
-However, under the local approach second law of thermodynamics can be violated~\cite{levy2014local,vovcenko2023energy}, while under the global approach it is always fulfilled~\cite{spohn1978entropy}.
-With aim to ensure the fulfillment of second law of thermodynamics, further, we use the global approach.
+In the Markovian limit, local and global approaches are usually used~\cite{potts2021thermodynamically,vovchenko2021model,vovcenko2021dephasing,vovcenko2023energy,cattaneo2019local}.
+However, under the local approach, second law of thermodynamics can be violated~\cite{levy2014local,vovcenko2023energy}, while under the global approach it is always fulfilled~\cite{spohn1978entropy}.
+With the aim to ensure the fulfillment of the second law of thermodynamics, we use the global approach.

-Let OQS interacts with $n+1$ reservoirs at temperatures $T_j$, where $j$ goes from $0$ to $n$.
-Further we suppose that $T_0\ll T_{j\ne 0}$ and use this cold reservoir as a drain.
+We suppose that the OQS interacts with $n+1$ reservoirs at temperatures $T_j$, where $j$ goes from $0$ to $n$.
+Further, we assume that $T_0\ll T_{j\ne 0}$ and use this cold reservoir as a drain.
 The energy flow from the $j$-th reservoir to the OQS in the global approach ~\cite{breuer2002theory,gorini1976completely,davies1974markovian} equals~\cite{vovchenko2024transient}